USC image

 Chris

-Chris Turner, is the Chief Technology Officer (CTO), Chris Turner is responsible for developing and integrating new technology into next-generation products and systems.
+Chris Turner, is the Chief Technology Officer (CTO), of Inventus Power, a leading provider of advanced battery packs and systems for global OEMS.
+Chris Turner is responsible for developing and integrating new technology into next-generation products and systems.
 He has over 20 years of multi-disciplined battery industry experience including battery technology development and strategic development of rechargeable power systems from companies such as Sony Ericsson, AER Energy Resources, and SAFT Aerospace Batteries (formerly Gates Aerospace Batteries).
 Mr. Turner holds a bachelor’s degree in chemistry from the University of South Carolina and holds several patents related to battery technology.
 He is a member of the Board of Directors for the Rechargeable Battery Association Board of Directors (PRBA) and NAATBatt International.

 Anudeep Anudeep Mallarapu, Ph.D., is a mechanical engineering researcher within NREL’s electrochemical energy storage group.
 His work focuses on the Multiphysics modeling of lithium-ion batteries for failure mitigation at high strain rate deformation using comprehensive coupling approaches combining electrochemical, thermal, and mechanical models to predict short-circuit and thermal runaway response.
 He works with industry partners on research ranging from experimental characterization of battery materials to modeling module-level failure propagation.
 Prior to joining NREL, he worked on modeling materials under large plastic deformations and automotive crashworthiness.